operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 Operator authors can use any tooling that works for their process and produces an index that validates with `opm validate`.
 Some examples of post-processing tools include:
   - `jq` or `yq` for arbitrary JSON or YAML manipulations.
   - `declcfg` for similar functionality provided by `opm index add`.
-  - `vim` -- hand-editing DC is completely acceptable if that fits your workflow
+  - `vim` -- hand-editing file-based catalogs is completely acceptable if that fits your workflow

 **For step 4**, OLM's general advice is that bundle images and their metadata should be treated as immutable.
 If a broken bundle has been pushed to an index, you must assume that at least one of your users has upgraded to that bundle.